stellar/java-stellar-anchor-sdk/docs/01 - Running & Configuring the Application/A - Running & Configuring the Application.md

 3. Start the Anchor Reference server: `./gradlew service-runner:bootRun --args=--anchor-reference-server`
     - This uses the default configuration file at [`anchor-reference-server.yaml`], but you can use a custom configuration file by setting the `REFERENCE_SERVER_CONFIG_ENV` environment variable to the path of the configuration file, following the [Path to Yaml](#path-to-yaml) format.
 4. Start the Anchor Platform: `./gradlew service-runner:bootRun --args=--sep-server`
-    - This uses the default configuration file at [`anchor-config-defaults.yaml`], but you can use a custom configuration file by setting the `STELLAR_ANCHOR_CONFIG` environment variable to the path of the configuration file, following the [Path to Yaml](#path-to-yaml) format.
+    - This step requires you to set up a `STELLAR_ANCHOR_CONFIG`.
+You can test the application by using the default one with `export STELLAR_ANCHOR_CONFIG=file:<full-path-to-java-stellar-anchor-sdk>/platform/src/main/resources/example.anchor-config.yaml`,
+    - Eventually you'll need to set up your own configuration based on the `anchor-config-default-values.yaml`.
 5. Start the Stellar Observer: `./gradlew service-runner:bootRun --args=--stellar-observer`
-    - This also uses the default configuration file at [`anchor-config-defaults.yaml`], but you can use a custom configuration file by setting the `STELLAR_ANCHOR_CONFIG` environment variable to the path of the configuration file, following the [Path to Yaml](#path-to-yaml) format.
+    - This also needs the `STELLAR_ANCHOR_CONFIG` previously mentioned.

 ## Configuring the Project